RaflyQowi/LLM-LangChain-Project/README.md

 ### Description

-- Utilizes the llama2 models
+- Harnesses the power of Mixtral-8x7B models
 - Implements functionality using the LangChain library
 - Developed as a Streamlit app with deployment on the Hugging Face space